Final records released by police in Las Vegas mass shooting

-LAS VEGAS (AP) — Police in Las Vegas say they have finished releasing audio, video and written records about the investigation of the deadliest mass shooting in modern U.S. history.
+LAS VEGAS (AP) — Police in Las Vegas said Thursday they have finished releasing audio, video and written records about the deadliest mass shooting in modern U.S. history 15 months ago during an open-air concert.

-The department said Thursday that after 34 releases of material since May, officials believe they have complied with a court order in a public records lawsuit about the Oct.
+The department said that after 34 releases of material since May, officials believe they have complied with a court order in a public records lawsuit about the Oct.
 1, 2017, shooting.
+Plaintiffs included The Associated Press.

-Fifty-eight people died and hundreds were injured when a gunman fired assault-style weapons into an open-air concert from an upper-floor window of the Mandalay Bay resort.
+“We don’t expect any further major releases of either video or documents,” the department said in a statement.
+“If documents are identified that have not previously been released, they will be made available.”

-Clark County Sheriff Joe Lombardo declared the police investigation ended in August without finding a motive, conspiracy or other shooters.
+Fifty-eight people died, 869 were wounded or injured, and thousands were affected when a high-limit video poker player fired assault-style weapons equipped with rapid-fire devices from the Mandalay Bay resort into a crowd of 22,000 concertgoers across Las Vegas Boulevard.

 Most Read Nation & World Stories